fakerybakery/a3d/README.md

 A simple script to find available 3-letter domains.
 Use wisely.
 ## license

-W T F P L
+used to be agpl but then i realized how difficult agpl was used so its now W T F P L